prody/ProDy-website/tutorials/watfinder_tutorial/heterogeneousPDBs.rst

 Parse multiple PDB structures
 -------------------------------------------------------------------------------

-First, we need to parse all PDB structures that will be used for analysis.
+First, we need to download all PDB structures that will be used for analysis.
 We can do it by providing directly a list with PDB IDs.
 In this case we are providing 76 structures storage in a list called ``pdbids``.